hybridgroup/taskmapper/README.md

 * Implement whatever is needed to connect to your desired backend
 * Release it to RubyGems

-### Create the taskmapper provider
+### Create the Taskmapper provider
 Thanks to a simple generator, it is easy to get started with a new provider.
 Run this from the command line:
     tm generate myprovider

 This will generate a new skeleton provider called taskmapper-myprovider in the current directory.
 Create a repo from that directory, and you can start implementing your provider.

 Almost all APIs are different.
-And so are their Ruby providers. taskmapper attempts to create an universal API for ticket and project management systems, and thus, we need to map the functionality to the taskmapper API.
+And so are their Ruby providers.
+Taskmapper attempts to create an universal API for ticket and project management systems, and thus, we need to map the functionality to the Taskmapper API.
 This is the providers job.
-The provider is the glue between taskmapper, and the ticket management system's API.
+The provider is the glue between Taskmapper, and the task management system's API.
 Usually, your provider would rely on another library for the raw HTTP interaction.
 For instance, [taskmapper-lighthouse](http://github.com/hybridgroup/taskmapper-lighthouse) relies on ActiveResource in order to interact with the Lighthouse API.
 Look at it like this:

-**taskmapper** -> **Provider** -> *(Ruby library)* -> **Site's API**
+**Taskmapper** -> **Provider** -> *(Ruby library)* -> **Site's API**

-Provider being the *glue* between the site's API and taskmapper.
+Provider being the *glue* between the site's API and Taskmapper.
 The Ruby library is "optional" (though highly recommended as mentioned), therefore it is in parantheses.

 An example of a provider could be [taskmapper-lighthouse](http://github.com/hybridgroup/taskmapper-lighthouse), an example of a Ruby library could be ActiveResource.